The APEC summit takes place this week in San Francisco. But what is APEC?

 Chile withdrew as host of the event in 2019 due to massive protests.
 Last year, when Thailand hosted the summit in Bangkok, pro-democracy protesters questioned the legitimacy of the Thai prime minister, prompting police to fire rubber bullets into the crowd, wounding several protesters and a Archyde.com journalist.

-This year there could be friction over the war between Israel and Hamas.
+This year there might be friction over the war between Israel and Hamas.
 The various nations attending have firm positions on both sides in the conflict.
 Normally, at the close of the summit some kind of joint statement is issued by all the countries, but that is not guaranteed this year, due in part to those differences.

 Hong Kong, for its part, will be represented by Finance Secretary Paul Chan.
 Prime Minister John Lee, subject to US sanctions for his role in the political repression in Hong Kong, declined to attend, citing scheduling conflicts.

-Additionally, a possible US government shutdown could loom over the conference.
+Additionally, a possible US government shutdown might loom over the conference.
 The government will run out of money on Friday if there is no budget agreement between Congress and the president.
 It’s a persistent reminder of political dysfunction in America just as Biden tries to tout American dependability.
 Credit rating agency Moody’s Investors Service on Friday lowered its outlook on U.S. debt to “negative” due to rising interest rates and political polarization in Congress.

 THE FORUM FASHION